telekom-mms/sectpmctl/README.md

 ## Recovery

-In case of a changed Secure Boot database, sectpmctl will not unlock anymore.
-In that case, you can simply repeat the sectpmctl installation.
+When the Secure Boot database is changed, the TPM is cleared or a sectpmctl version upgrade is done, it is neccessary to do a recovery.
+In that case, you can simply repeat the sectpmctl installation, but can skip certen steps.

-First, clear the Secure Boot database, then clear the TPM and finally repeat all steps except 1. and 4. from the installation.
-It is possible to do it more fine-grained which will be documented in a later release.
+Warning: You will need the recovery key to do a recovery.

+First clear the TPM then clear the Secure Boot database and boot the system.
+See the `Install sectpmctl` section for how to do.
+Then boot the system and enter the recovery key when asked for the password while booting.

+Then repeat all steps from the `Installation` section except step 1 and 4.
+Enter your recovery key again in step 6 to finish the recovery.

-You could then omit the '--setrecoverykey' option in the 'sectpmctl tpm install' command to keep your current recovery key.
+You can omit the '--setrecoverykey' option in the 'sectpmctl tpm install' command in step 6 to keep your current recovery key.

 ## TPM2 Internals